Israeli tanks besiege Gaza’s Indonesian Hospital

 Abdallah said the hospital had received dozens of dead and wounded in air raids and shelling overnight.

-Israel launched its offensive against Gaza after a wave of brutal cross-border raids by Hamas on October 7 killed more than 1,200 people, the majority of them civilians, according to Israeli authorities.
+Israel launched its offensive against Gaza after a wave of cross-border raids by Hamas on October 7 killed more than 1,200 people, the majority of them civilians, according to Israeli authorities.

 The Hamas-run government says the death toll from Israel’s aerial bombardment and ground operations in the Palestinian territory has reached 13,000, thousands of them children.